All pages

 Luis Fernando Majano Lainez

 Luis Majano is a Computer Engineer with over 16 years of software development and systems architecture experience.
-He was born in San Salvador, El Salvadorarrow-up-right in the late 70’s, during a period of economical instability and civil war.
-He lived in El Salvador until 1995 and then moved to Miami, Florida where he completed his Bachelors of Science in Computer Engineering at Florida International Universityarrow-up-right.
+He was born in San Salvador, El Salvador in the late 70’s, during a period of economical instability and civil war.
+He lived in El Salvador until 1995 and then moved to Miami, Florida where he completed his Bachelors of Science in Computer Engineering at Florida International University.
 Luis resides in The Woodlands, Texas with his beautiful wife Veronica, baby girl Alexia and baby boy Lucas!

 Luis has a passion for Jesus, tennis, golf, volleyball and anything electronic.
 Random Author Facts: